bemer/aws-eb-workshop/02-DeployJavaApp/README.md

     $ curl -o java-tomcat-v3.zip 'https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/samples/java-tomcat-v3.zip'

+After downloading the file, extract it's contents to the project folder by using the following command:

+    $ unzip java-tomcat-v3.zip

 Now, run the command `eb create` to start the creation of our first environment.

 Kepp the Environment Name and the CNAME Prefix as `eb-workshop-dev`: